dennisXZX/web-developer-notes/WebStorm | PhpStorm.md

 #### Quick HTML generation

-WebStorm or PhpStorm integrates with `Emmet`, which allows you to generate HTML quickly by using short-cut syntax like `.row>a.label*2`.
+WebStorm or PhpStorm integrates with `Emmet`, which allows you to generate HTML quickly by using short-cut syntax like `.row>a.label*2`, which would generate an HTML structure as follows.

 ```
 <div class="row">